bitmark-inc/docs/learning-bitmark/working-with-bitmarks/creating-bitmark-account.md

 # Bitmark Account

 Any user interacting with the Bitmark Property System requires a Bitmark Account.
-It can be created using the [Bitmark App](#creating-bitmark-account-using-the-bitmark-app), the [Bitmark SDK](#creating-bitmark-account-using-the-bitmark-sdk), or the [Bitmark-CLI](#creating-bitmark-account-using-the-bitmark--cli).
+It can be created using the [Bitmark App](#creating-bitmark-account-using-the-bitmark-app), the [Bitmark SDK](#creating-bitmark-account-using-the-bitmark-sdk), or the [Bitmark CLI](#creating-bitmark-account-using-the-bitmark-cli).

 After creating the Account, a user will often want to recover the seed (which is the private key that can be used to control the Account) and the recovery phrase (which is a set of 12 mnemonic words that can be used to regenerate the seed).